nuplex/nan-living-dictionary/README.md

     - Remove option for wild syllables if no WILD
 - Add collision detection to combine roots
 - Fix delete WILD deletes all WILDs
-- Add word to dictionary without generation
 - Add writing native script playground
 - Change undo delete to undo stack of deletions
 - Add error handling to server
 - Enforce lowercase for Nan words
+- Improve save algorithm to only save/delete changes
+- Add option to hide Undo Delete option